 This award was established by the family of Dr. Bruce M. Eberhart to honor exceptional students in the Biology Department who are academically excellent, actively involved in research, and demonstrate significant extracurricular contributions or service to the department, the university, the community as a whole, and even to fellow species they share the planet with.
 The award was established in 1997 to honor the memory and many contributions of Dr. Eberhart, a cancer victim, to the Biology Department and the community by honoring the students who are contributing to the department and the community in ways that were typical of him.
 The award is presented to graduating senior biology students and consists of a cash honorarium and a book, which is chosen to represent contributions to science and humanity by outstanding individuals or biological scientists.
 This serves, then, as an inspiration to young biological scientists just starting in their careers.
 The Eberhart Award fund provides not only the cash honoraria but also scholarship support for undergraduate research.
-The book presented to the Eberhart Award winners in 2016 was LAB Girl by Hope Jahren, a plant scientist, three time winner of Fulbright Awards in geobiology, and is currently a full professor at the University of Hawaii.
-This book describes the journey of Dr. Jahren from a childhood in rural Minnesota to a renowned career in science.
-Thus, it represents we we look for in this award; an inspiring description of what makes a scientist to guide students with a modern degree in biology.
-Dr. Eberhart, with his broad interests, would have been deeply involved in these issues and that makes this book most suitable for this year’s Eberhart Award winners.
+The book presented to the Eberhart Award winners in 2017 was I Contain Multitudes by Ed Yong, an award-winning science writer who’s work has appeared in the New York Times, Scientific American, and the prestigious scientific journal Nature.
+This book describes literally a “microbe’s-eye view” of the world based on recent research in this area.
+From the dust jacket, “many people think of microbes as germs to be eradicated, but those that live with us—the microbiome—are invaluable parts of our lives.”
+Dr. Eberhart, with his broad interests, would have been deeply involved in these issues and that makes this book most suitable for the Eberhart Award winners this year.

 Juan Emmanuel Collazo, Amy Louise Gonsalves, & Carla Lynn Harris